bbiacora/Biosync/README.md

 **PHASE 2**
 - [x] As a user, I want to be able to **save the map of patients** to file
 - [x] As a user, I want to be able to **load the map of patients** from file when the program starts

+##Instructions for Grader
+- You can **add** a patient by filling out the text fields in the 'Patient Registration' panel, clicking the 'Register' button, and then clicking the 'Update' button
+- You can **remove** a patient by selecting (single click) a row on the table, clicking the 'Remove' button, and then clicking 'Ok' on the pop-up window
+- You can locate my **visual components** by:
+    - running Main, or
+    - double clicking a row on the table
+- You can trigger my **audio component** by:
+    - selecting (single click) a table row and clicking the 'Remove' button, or
+    - entering an invalid input* the patient registration panel then clicking the register button
+- You can **save** the state of my application by: clicking File > Save on the menu bar (*The application does not automatically save changes.*)
+- Data from file is automatically **loaded** to the application when Main is ran

+<br><br>

+\*Invalid 'Patient Registration' panel text field inputs:
+- Personal Health Number text field: input is non-numeric, its length is < 5, or it's already registered in the system
+- First and Last name text fields: input is an empty string